lupyuen/lupyuen.github.io/src/iot.md

 [(See the changes)](https://github.com/lupyuen/lorawan_test/commit/3d4a451d44cf36b19ef8d900281a2f8f9590de62)

-Compiled with `zig cc`, the LoRaWAN App runs OK on NuttX yay!
+When compiled with "__zig cc__", the LoRaWAN App runs OK on NuttX yay!

 ```text
 nsh> lorawan_test